| From A Wedding Photographer’s Perspective|

 It may take 15-30 minutes to organize the farewell.
 People may stand in a circle and say goodbye with you or making a tunnel to let you run out with your loved ones.
 At some reception venues, they will help to organize a sparkling farewell to make the day more memorable for you.

 Planning a wedding is always overwhelming and complex.
-The above tips are some experience I collect from the past 500+ weddings I captured.
+The above tips are some experience I collect from the past 7 years of being a professional wedding photographer.
 Should you have any more questions about organizing a smooth wedding day timeline, please do not hesitate to Contact Us.